MinarcinyM/releases/Posybe_1.2.0.6.md

 # Installation and upgrade
 ## Installation
-Standard installation procedure is reqiured
+Standard installation procedure is required

 ## Upgrade
 Direct upgrade from Posybe 1.2.* is supported